pwnjack/journal/_posts/2014-01-07-build-a-website-from-scratch.md

 If you simply want to improve you coding skills with an easy interface and see the results of your code on the fly, try out <a title="Code Academy" href="http://www.codecademy.com/" target="_blank">Code Academy</a>, with this you need nothing else than your browser and an internet connection and you can test your code directly on your browser!

-If you need a good tutorial to start with because all this it&#8217;s too much for you, watch <a title="How to learn HTML and CSS in 30 days" href="http://freecourses.tutsplus.com/30-days-to-learn-html-and-css/" target="_blank">this tutorial</a>, it&#8217;s very good to understand the basics.
+If you need a good tutorial to start with because all this it's too much for you, watch <a title="How to learn HTML and CSS in 30 days" href="http://freecourses.tutsplus.com/30-days-to-learn-html-and-css/" target="_blank">this tutorial</a>, it's very good to understand the basics.

 Have fun!